Fusion2010/Solving-LQR-with-Policy-Iteration-and-DGM/README.md

 * Part (2): we defines a class Monte_Carlo to run the simulation, parameters to specify this class is the same as class SolveLQR.
 One may ignore all other functions except train_MC: in this train_MC function, the **Objective Function** will be calculated many times and average will be taken by iterations.
 If one sets 'visualize = True', then relative error (Averaged Objective Function v.s.
 Value Function in Part (i)) will be plotted.

 ## Prblem 2.
-* the plot for both 2.1 and 2.2 will appear if one downloads all the files and click bottom run.
+* the plot for both 2.1 and 2.2 will appear if one downloads all the files and click bottom run for E2_1 and E2_2.
-* detailed explanations on report
+* code is a relization couresework question 2.1 (Supervised learning of value function) and 2.2 (Supervised learning of Markov control)

 ## Problem 3.
-* the plot will appear if one downloads all the files and click bottom run.
+* the plot will appear if one downloads all the files and click bottom run for E3.
-* detailed explanations on report
+* code is a relization couresework question 3 (Deep Galerkin approximation)

 ## Problem 4.
 * detailed explanations on report
+* the plot will appear if one downloads all the files and click bottom run for E4.
+* code is a relization couresework question 3 Policy iteration)